owencqueen/final_project_302/documentation.md

   | left_prime()  | L'                |
   | right()       | R                 |
   | right_prime() | R'                |
- - Each function, when called as a member funcion on a declared object, takes no argument. </br>
+ - Each function, when called as a member funcion on a declared rubiks_cube object, takes no argument. </br>
     - Example:
     ```
     rc = rubiks_cube() # Declaring the object
     rc.front()         # Calling the function to perform F move
     ```
- - The standard Rubik's Cube notation can be found in the link under the "Documentation" header. </br>
+ - All functions are formatted in the the standard Rubik's Cube notation, which can be found in the link under the "Documentation" header. </br>

-3.

-### Interacting with the cube
 ## Solvers
 ### Recursive Solver
 ### Machine Learning Solver